maxloopinmok/weekly-report/10 - 2024 Monday June 24 to Sunday June 30.md

 - I watched today's news on CNA.

 # Upcoming Schedule
-- Monday 24 June 2024 1pm-5pm Repair of Sofa Chair at home
-- Monday 24 June 2024 Pasir Ris PolyClinic for getting Fleet Enema
+- Wednesday 26 June 2024 Pasir Ris PolyClinic for getting Fleet Enema
 - Wednesday 26 June 2024 9am Meetup at SACS in Simei.

 # Tasks to do: